billharrisdev/visualizers/README.md

 **A:** Site initially created with Jules (Google).
 When that approach came up short, switched to Copilot in Agent Mode w/GPT 5 model (Github / MS in VS Code)

-**Q:** What other some other AI Agent coding tools are out there to try?
+**Q:** What are some other AI Agent coding tools are out there to try?

 **A:** There are tons with new ones being released every month.
 Here are a few: Claude Agent, Windsurf, Cursor, Cline, CrewAI.